-There are two periods of time that used to draw tremendous excitement from both casual and dedicated film viewers.
+There are two periods of time that used to draw excitement from both casual and dedicated film viewers.
 The summer movie season promised amazing blockbusters with stars battling aliens and crashing cars.
-We still have those films, but there are too many of them.
+We still have those films, but there are too many.
 When a pretty solid Wolverine film is barely remembered a few months later, you know we’re in overkill territory.
 The “summer movies” start arriving in April, and viewers are tired of them by the end of June.
 There are multiple big releases every weekend, and few people can keep up with even half of them.
 This overload diminishes the impact of all but a few movies, and plenty are going to flop.
 Elysium stars Matt Damon and is the follow-up to the very popular District 9, and it drew little interest.
 The other big time period is the awards season, when prestige pictures arrive to make their case to win the Oscar.
 While the Academy Awards still have a box-office impact for indie films, they lack the excitement they once achieved.
 By the time the show arrives, we’ve already seen the Golden Globes and many other ceremonies, so they feel anti-climactic.
 It’s even less interesting for common audiences, who scratch their heads when movies they loved aren’t nominated.

 Where do we go from here?
-This summer feels like the tipping point towards a new era.
+This summer feels like the tipping point.
 Hollywood may break records in 2015, but its cultural impact is getting more limited each year.
 The ease of access to films through Netflix, Redbox, and other venues has made them less essential.
-George Lucas and Steven Spielberg made headlines recently by claiming that movies were heading for a Broadway pricing model.
+George Lucas and Steven Spielberg made headlines by claiming that movies were heading for a Broadway pricing model.
 While that approach could work for Star Wars, it will make the flops even more calamitous.
 If attendance lags, it’s possible that theaters will go to a tiered pricing system for different movies and show times.
 The challenge is fighting against the public’s perception of the way movies have been presented for a long while.
 Will they spend hundreds of dollars for a single night at the theater?
 Raising the prices won’t bring people back to the cinema; it could mean the death knell for their interest.
 I love seeing movies, but I’m in the minority beyond film lovers’ circles.
 No matter what happens, changes seem necessary within the next few years.
 I’m intrigued to see where the medium goes, though I expect it may be heading for an unfortunate destination.